 As world class surgeons Saikat Banerjee and Mohamed Mabrouk, offer high-level endoscopic surgery for endometriosis and benign gynaecological diseases.

-Katharine is passionate about empowering patients to understand their condition and how to manage it and supports informed choice with regards to treatment options.
-As the Endometriosis Specialist Nurse, she will be your main point of contact whilst you are under the care of CEES-U.
+As the endometriosis specialist Nurse, she will be your main point of contact whilst you are under the care of CEES-U.

 Mr. Nikesh Thiruchelvam